akgraner/smythos-studio/DOCKER.md

 - **Main Application**: http://localhost (or your configured APP_URL)
 - **Runtime Server**: http://runtime.localhost (or your configured RUNTIME_URL)

 > **⚠️ Localhost Subdomain Issue**: Only applies when using the default localhost domain configuration.
 Some operating systems might not automatically route `*.localhost` subdomains to the loopback address.
-If you can't access the subdomain URLs above please configure your own [domains & DNS](#domain-configuration)
+If you can't access the subdomain URLs above please configure your own domains & DNS configuration.

 ## Docker Compose Architecture